-WTJX, based in St. Thomas, Virgin Islands, has launched an Eat Right, Exercise for Life!
+WTJX, based in St. Thomas, Virgin Islands, launched an Eat Right, Exercise for Life!
 Obesity Campaign to encourage all Virgin Islanders to incorporate healthy eating with daily exercise into their everyday routines.
-With this campaign, WTJX tries to increase awareness of problems caused by obesity.
+With this campaign, WTJX tried to increase awareness of problems caused by obesity.

-Current findings indicate there was a significant improvement in participants’ behavioral habits after the start of the campaign.
+Findings indicate that there was a significant improvement in participants’ behavioral habits after the start of the campaign.
 There were also improvements in participants’ consumption of low-fat dairy products, healthy snacks, vegetables and breakfast.
 Langford, WTJX staff and the volunteers turned this campaign into a success, demonstrating that public broadcasting is not only healthy for the mind, but also for the body.

 You can watch a video clip of the Eat Right, Exercise for Life Obesity Campaign here: